 - When employees were not required to be properly licensed or certified

 - When employers pressure employees to violate the law or Federal Motor Carriers Safety Association (FMCSA) regulations, for example, by allowing them to drive more work hours than is permitted

 Filing a Workers’ Compensation Claim for a Work-Related Car Accident Injury

 A few legal options are open to injured employees, and often these options can be confusing and overwhelming.

 It is best to seek legal help from a law firm that can assist you in weighing the pros and cons, enabling you to make the best decision for your circumstances.

 Workers Compensation (Workers Comp) Claim

-Workers’ compensation benefits are available for all employees injured at work, including injuries sustained in a car accident while traveling for work and work-related.
+Workers’ compensation benefits are available for all employees injured in car accident while at work, including injuries sustained in a car accident while traveling for work and work-related.

-All medical bills, medical and vocational rehabilitation sustained from work-related accident injuries, and any loss of income while recovering are covered by workers’ compensation.
+Workers’ compensation covers all medical bills, medical and vocational rehabilitation sustained from work-related accident injuries, and any loss of income while recovering.